NPR Music's 40 Favorite Albums Of 2018 (So Far)

 Blueprint

 Alice Bag's Blueprint is a lesson in archetypes.
 In the 1970s, the Chicana L.A. punk pioneer of The Bags proclaimed herself a "Violence Girl": a woman who, like certain chrome alloys, becomes only more unbreakable when tempered with fire.
 On Blueprint, Bag paints complex portraits of nameless (brown by default) individuals with characteristic pith and violence-girl riffs.
 On "Invisible," a man who drinks too much holds himself together for his daughter and craves invisibility, a state many immigrants inhabit to survive, only to remain invisible to the American public eye.
 On "The Sparkling Path," Bag alludes to escape by suicide, urging a message of survival beyond the kind of Maslow-diagnosed magical thinking for the oppressed who seek fulfillment beyond a lack of food, water and, most pressing of all, shelter.
 And on "77," she enlists the help of Kathleen Hanna (Bikini Kill) and Alison Wolfe (Bratmobile) to inhabit the working women of 9 to 5 and tie up their male boss.
 In other songs, Bag is herself again, defending her blue hair against chismosas on "Se Cree Joven" or delivering the starkest gut punch against self-loathing in "Etched Deep": "All that rubbing at the pages / Won't make them white," she says to us and to our history.
 There's no performative Twitter-shock at the plight of brown people on this album.
 There's only the solemn self-vindication of a woman too long kept in the dark by ostensibly radical punk.
-"White justice," after all, "just isn't just." — Stefanie Fernandez
+"White justice," after all, "just isn't just." — Stefanie Fernández

 Stream: Apple / Bandcamp / Spotify